Bx2u3/Edgenuity-Brainly-Scripts/README.md

-I made the first two of these scripts while learning js so dont judge the code quality lmao I also have no clue how to use git so dont judge my github page either
+I made the first two of these scripts while learning js so dont judge the code quality lmao.
+I also have no clue how to use git so dont judge my github page either

 <h2>You require TamperMonkey to use these scripts!!</h2>